skoji/gepub/README.md

 ## FEATURES/PROBLEMS:

-* GEPUB::Book provides functionality to create EPUB file, and parsing EPUB files
+* GEPUB::Book provides functionality to create EPUB files and parse EPUB files
 * Handle every metadata in EPUB2/EPUB3.

 * See [issues](https://github.com/skoji/gepub/issues/) for known problems.

-If you are using GEPUB::Builder and do not like its behaviour(e.g. the block inside is evaluated as inside the Builder instance), please consider using GEPUB::Book directly.
+If you are using GEPUB::Builder and do not like its behavior (e.g., GEPUB::Builder evaluates the block inside as inside the Builder instance),  consider using GEPUB::Book directly.

 ## SYNOPSIS: